gthampak/guythampakkul/README.md

 #### Genetics (Wet Lab) and Database Research Assistantship, Pomona College *(Spring 2020)*
 - Title: Observing E. Coli Genetics in Relation to Biofilm Formation of Wild-Type and Mutant E. Coli Using Dictyostelium
 - Identified genes responsible for formation and characteristics of bacterial biofilms through phagocytosis of Dictyostelium.
 - I was responsible for maintaining Dictyostelium cultures and running Dictyostelium - E. Coli phagocytosis trials from start to finish.
-While this project has been ongoing for a while, collected data was somewhat scattered so I created a database with images and all relevant variables and information that can be easily accessible by future students and/or collaborators of the research project.
+- I created an started a database for past and new data (images and all relevant variables and information) that is much easier to access and look through.
+While this project has been ongoing for a while, collected data was somewhat scattered so the database makes it easier for future students and/or collaborators of the research project to get caught up and understand where the project is at.
-- I ran over 200 trials over 9 weeks, and spent the rest of my time setting up the database and writing documentation for how to access it.
+- I ran over 300 successful E Coli.-Dictyostelium petri dish trials, and spent the rest of my time setting up the database and writing documentation for how to access it.

 <center>